Palak Pudina Chutney Recipe | Spinach & Mint Chutney

 Instructions

-• Mix the paste and curd thoroughly.
+• Mix the two nicely.

 Subscribe to My YouTube Channel Mitar Cooking!